Hot PATE: Private Aggregation of Distributions for Diverse Task: Ensemble coordination

-Importantly, ensemble coordination over prompts can be implemented via an enhanced API access to the model.
-The best approach is to support the shared randomness $\rho$ as input along with the query.
-Alternatively, we can use API access that returns the distribution over tokens -- The current OpenAI text completion interface returns the five highest probabilities~\cite{OpenAI-TextCompletionAPI}.

 The sampling method in ensemble coordination is a classic technique called \emph{coordinated sampling}.
-The technique was first introduced in statistics applications in order to obtain samples that are stable under distribution shifts~\cite{KishScott1971,BrEaJo:1972,Saavedra:1995,Rosen1997a,Ohlsson:2000}.
-It was then introduced in computer science for sampling-based sketches and a form of Locality Sensitive Hashing (LSH)~\cite{ECohen6,ECohen6f,Broder:CPM00,IndykMotwani:stoc98}.
+It was first introduced in statistics works in order to obtain samples that are stable under distribution shifts~\citep{KishScott1971,BrEaJo:1972,Saavedra:1995,Rosen1997a,Ohlsson:2000} and in computer science works for computational efficiency via sampling-based sketches and a form of Locality Sensitive Hashing (LSH)~\citep{ECohen6,ECohen6f,Broder:CPM00,IndykMotwani:stoc98,DBLP:journals/cacm/Haas11}.
+Its recent applications include private learning~\citep{GhaziKM:Neurips2021} and speculative decoding~\citep{speculativedecoding:ICML2023}.

-Similarly to independent sampling, the marginal distribution of $y_i$ for each teacher $i$ is simply $\boldsymbol{p}^{(i)}$.
-Therefore, the expected frequency of token $j$ is

-The key difference is that votes of different teachers are highly positively correlated.
-For two teacher distributions $i,k$, the probability of them having the same sample is the weighted Jaccard similarity of the distributions:
+\paragraph{Implementation} \CSample is simple to implement with access to the model.
+With proprietary models, an enhanced API can either (i) provide the shared randomness $\rho$ to the model to facilitate token selection or (ii) give the full distribution to the user.
+Without API enhancements, the distribution can be approximated by repeated sampling with the same prompt.
+This impacts computation, as the number of samples needed increases with diversity, but does not impact privacy.